ashdooom/ashdooom/README.md

 ### Hi there!! ✨ ໒꒰ྀིᵔ ᵕ ᵔ ꒱ྀི১ ✨

 ✰ I’m currently working on:
-    A React.js website for a landscaping company, Pastos, completely responsive using React-Bootstrap, and FontAwesome.
-Contributions to this project are welcome!
-Feel free to fork the repository, make changes, and submit a pull request with your improvements or suggestions. ★彡
+    my personal website xbrainstewx.com, feel free to leave a comment or reach out to me there. ★彡

 ✰ I’m looking to collaborate on:
 	Any and all future projects!
 I am proficient in Javascript, React, React Native and web develeopment. ★彡